zgr6010/HSI_SSFTT/README.md

 Using the code should cite the following papers:

 L. Sun, G. Zhao, Y. Zheng, Z. Wu.
-Spectral–spatial feature tokenization transformer for hyperspectral image classification.
+"Spectral–spatial feature tokenization transformer for hyperspectral image classification."
 IEEE Transactions on Geoscience and Remote Sensing.
 DOI:10.1109/TGRS.2022.3144158.

 Feel free to contact us if there is anything we can help.
 Thanks for your support!